michalK00/GeneticAlgorithmForBinaryKnapsackProblem/README.md

-# Binary Knapsack Problem Genetic Algorithm
+# Genetic Algorithm For Binary Knapsack Problem

 Project created as part of the Effective Progamming Techniques course.
 This is a genetic algorithm that solves the binary knapsack problem.
 The data is taken from a file, or directly from the program itself.